 Legionnaires have given strong support to the Four Pillars of Service:

 - Children & Youth

-Legionnaires are community leaders and wartime Veterans with a deep sense of pride in Glenwood and its surrounding communities in Mills County with a strong focus on preserving American Values and supporting community events.
+Legionnaires are community leaders and wartime veterans with a deep sense of pride in Glenwood and its surrounding communities in Mills County focused on preserving American values, supporting all local veterans and their families, and supporting community events.